lora-aprs/LoRa_APRS_iGate/README.md

 ### Here are some peculiarities of the different boards

-* TTGO T-Beam V1
+* TTGO T-Beam V1.0 and V1.1 and SSD1306 OLED display

-When adding a 0,96" OLED display direct to the board you have to be careful, there are two different pinout versions on the market.
+When adding an SSD1306 0,96" OLED display direct to the board you have to be careful, there are two different pinout versions on the market.
 For direct mount you need a display with this Pinout -> [VCC - GND - SCL - SDA](pics/display-right.jpg).
 A direct mount of the [other display](pics/display-wrong.jpg) is not possible without damage the display!
 The 'wrong' display works too but you have to change VCC and GND by wire !

+The [LoRa APRS WiKi Displays](https://github.com/lora-aprs/LoRa_APRS_Tracker/wiki/Displays) page has more details.

-feel free to add hints!
+Feel free to add hints!